 Zoe's Chinese Restaurant

 The menu at Dumpling House is packed with around a dozen different kinds of dumplings, ranging from the crispy leek pie with shrimp to Shandong-style pan-fried dumplings with pork and leek, but the star of the show is the pork soup dumpling.

-Go to Taiwan Cafe for the ma po tofu; stay for the Taiwan-style pan-fried dumplings.
+Go to Taiwan Cafe for the savory, saucy, and chewy oyster pancakes; stay for the Taiwan-style pan-fried dumplings.
 Chinatown is the city’s best food neighborhood, and these are among its best dumplings.
 The soup dumplings, too, are a must.

 Ming Seafood Restaurant

-Dim sum spot Ming’s Seafood’s enormous dim sum selection is full of gems (don’t miss the crispy shrimp in red rice rolls), including several dumplings.
-Try the steamed shrimp dumplings in cuttlefish wrappers or the chow chow dumplings with the crunch of peanut waiting inside.
+Cantonese spot Ming’s Seafood’s enormous dim sum selection is full of gems (don’t miss the crispy shrimp in red rice rolls), including several dumplings.
+Try the steamed har gow (shrimp dumplings) in cuttlefish wrappers or the Teochew-style dumplings with the crunch of peanut waiting inside.
 It also has superb lunch and dinner service featuring classic Cantonese fare, including an extensive salt and pepper program.